-The Company will focus on our Drum Mountain claims referred to as The Drum Mountain Gold Project and will be structured as a separate entity under BoreSight Minerals.
+Our primary focus is on the Drum Gold Mine West Extension Project.
+This project will be structured as a separate entity under BoreSight Minerals.
 We invite earn-in participation by mining companies and mining services organizations.

-BoreSight Minerals’ Drum Mountain Gold Project property was originally part of Western States Minerals’ holdings during its mining operations at the Drum Mine (1983-1997).
+BoreSight Minerals’ West Extension Project was originally part of Western States Minerals’ holdings during its mining operations at the Drum Mine (1983-1997).
 With falling gold prices in the late 1990’s, Western States Minerals ceased exploration and mining activities at the Drum Mine.
 Leaching operations continued under Jumbo Mining Company until 1997.
-Prior to this, a large portion of the Drum Mountain Gold Project was part of Anaconda Copper Corporation’s extensive exploration inventory.
+Prior to this, a large portion of what is now The West Extension Project was part of Anaconda Copper Corporation’s extensive exploration inventory.
 Anaconda Copper curtailed its U.S. operations after being purchased by Atlantic Richfield Corporation.

 The company plans 38,400 linear feet of core and reverse circulation drilling to define existing gold occurrences on the Champion Reef property and intercept expected gold mineralization on the Raddatz-Lovering property.